-Slow Cooker Chicken Cacciatore Recipe – This easy crock pot dinner recipe is simple to prepare and bursting with flavour.
+Chicken Cacciatore Recipe – This easy dinner recipe is simple to prepare and bursting with flavour.
 Chicken thighs are braised in a tomato sauce with basil, oregano, olives, onions and mushrooms.
 Perfect served with pasta, rice or mashed potatoes.
-This also freezes really well for a meal in a hurry.
+It is also gluten and dairy free, and freezes really well for a meal in a hurry.

 What ingredients are in Chicken Cacciatore?

 The basic recipe is chicken pieces browned, vegetables, tomatoes and herbs added.
 It can be made with chicken or rabbit.
 The thing I really like about this Chicken Cacciatore dish is that it’s so easy to mix up with whatever you have in the fridge or store cupboard and change it to your family tastes.

 What is best to serve with Chicken Cacciatore?

 I tend to serve my Chicken Cacciatore with rice (brown rice is good for texture), cous cous, mashed potatoes, pasta or even soft polenta.
 All of them work well.

 Is Chicken Cacciatore healthy?

 Chicken thighs are higher in fat, particularly if they have the skin on, to reduce this you could take the skin off, or use chicken breasts.
 Although I would say thighs are much nicer!
 Apart from this, Chicken Cacciatore is a really healthy recipe, packed full of vegetables.

 If you are following the Slimming World plan, then substitute the olive oil for a spray oil and remove the chicken skin, and tah- dah a SYN free dish.